 - Mental fatigue is the inability of your brain to perform cognitive functions adequately.
 It may happen after a prolonged cognitive activity beyond individuals personal capacity.
 Lack of sleep and general health problems also play a part in its development.
 Mental fatigue can lead you to a state where you will no longer be able to make any decisions or perform any cognitive function.

 Recently, WHO has classified fatigue as a disease in the international classification of diseases for the very first time.
 According to WHO fatigue is a term strictly related to your workplace and should not be used in other areas of life.
 Fatigue has recently been redefined as a syndrome caused by chronic stress at the workplace and is now considered a disease itself.
 Fatigue is a combination of tiredness, exhaustion, negative feelings towards work, and professional inefficiency.
 (Xiao et al. 2020)

 Medical Conditions That Cause Fatigue

 Diseases that cause extreme fatigue include diabetes, anemia, thyroid disorders, autoimmune diseases, and cancer.
 Congestive cardiac failure, Chronic obstructive lung disease, chronic liver, and kidney disorders may also cause fatigue.
 Hormonal disturbances, anxiety, and depression are also included in the list of culprits.

 You must see a doctor if you have fatigue without any obvious cause, raised body temperature, unexplained weight loss, or symptoms of any other medical illness.

 Diagnosing a patient with fatigue and digging its underlying cause requires dedication from the health care professionals.

-CBC- Complete blood count tests blood for the number of red blood cells, white blood cells (including differential cell count), and platelets.
+- CBC or Complete blood count helps test blood for the number of red blood cells, white blood cells (including differential cell count), and platelets.
 It is one of the basic tests to evaluate overall health, anemia, and infections.